HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Experiments

 \subsection{Ablation Study}

-In this setting, we test how different ways of overcoming non-stationary affect the agent's performance.
-Firstly, we test our method training without hindsight transition replacement in both high policy and low policy.
+In this setting, we test how different ways of overcoming non-stationarity affect the agent's performance.
+Firstly, we test our method training without hindsight transition replacement in both high level policy and low level policy.
 Then, we find out how the time delay method affects the training process.
 At last, we test our method with a bigger replay buffer size, e.g. twice as big as the original one.

-These results in Fig. \ref{fig_woact} shows that all these three ways that we proposed to overcome non-stationary in the hierarchical framework works.
+These results in Fig. \ref{fig_amc}, Fig. \ref{fig_alc} and Fig. \ref{fig_asw} shows that all these three ways that we proposed to overcome non-stationarity in the hierarchical framework works.
 Especially, methods without hindsight transition replacement or time delay training can hardly even get out of ground level.
 As for using a bigger replay buffer size, the influence is not as huge as others.
 However, we can still observe a significant decay.
+The reason for this is that hindsight transition replacement or time delay training changes the distribution of the sample, so it has a greater impact on the learned policy.
+In contrast, changing the size of replay buffer only changes the learning hyperparameters, and the impact will not be so large.